Info about the ride

 You should bring a spare tube.
 If your bike doesn’t have quick-release skewers, then you should also bring wrenches that fit your bike’s lug nuts.
 If convenient, you should also bring a pump and tire levers, though you could probably borrow those from another rider in an emergency.

 Legally, your bike must have a white headlight in front, and a red reflector or red light in the rear.
 This is important!
 Besides, it’ll probably still be dark out when you ride home afterward, and you’ll want to be visible then for safety’s sake.

 Frequently Asked Questions

 Why do people do it?
 The World Naked Bike Ride is actually a protest — against oil dependence, and for cyclist safety and body positivity.
 But riders are encouraged to support or protest any cause they want, using their bodies as a poster board.

-How many people will participate? – Last year we had about 2000 riders
+How many people will participate? – we usually have about 2000 riders

 Do I have to be naked?
 Nope!
 You can wear whatever you want!
 A lot of people go with body paint and some undergarments.
 You can be partially naked too.
 The dress code is officially “As bare as you dare.”